Happy birthday to me!

 12. Don’t hold grudges.
 It’s not worth it.
 Once again, you don’t want to hold on to that bad energy.
 If somebody hurt you, remove yourself from the situation or that circle.
 Give it time, it heals everything.
 Then come back when you’re ready.
 Life is too short to hold grudges.
 Always hope for the best and wish others the same.

 13. Cherish Your Friendships.
-Living abroad, I know I struggle with this a lot.
+Living abroad, I struggle with this a lot.
 Nowadays, we may have great technology to keep up with people across the globe, yet, sometimes it’s still so hard for me.
 I’m not a FaceTime or Skype person by design, nor do I like to talk much on the phone.
 At least not on the regular basis.
-But when you live on another continent and time zone, sometimes you just have to suck it up and do it.
+But when you live on another continent and in different time zones, sometimes you just have to suck it up and do it.
 Let you friends and family know you miss them and stop blaming the 9-hour time difference for the lack of communication.
-I know I’m guilty as charged.
-On a brighter note, I’m a fabulous texter tho!
-So if I haven’t reached out in a while, just shoot me a text. 😉
+I know I’m guilty of it… But on a brighter note, I’m a fabulous texter! 😛 So if I haven’t reached out in a while, just shoot me a text. 😉

 14. Know your message and how to deliver it.
 It’s often not what you say but how you say it.
 You may have good intentions and still hurt somebody with your words.
 Knowing how to navigate your delivery can get you out of a lot of trouble and sorrow.
 I know because I learned the hard way.